-The Museum is governed by the Board of Trustees, which includes a Chairman and Vice-Chairman.
+The Museum is governed by the Board of Trustees.
 Board vacancies are dealt with on a skills need basis and the Board votes on new appointments.
 The Articles of Association provide that the first trustees have a term of three years.
 Trustees may be appointed for a second term of three years.
 In exceptional cases, a third term of a further three years may be agreed.
 The trustees have the power to appoint any person who is willing and able to do so as a new trustee.
 Appointments may be terminated by trustees at any time during an individual's term.